salma1601/test-repo/doc/introduction.rst

 more scan time, and often only reduces systematic errors at the cost of SNR.
-Types of additional information include ATT, water exchange rates and times between blood and tissue, tissue T 1 values, and tissue segmenta- tion.
-Ongoing active research aims to more fully under- stand the range and effects of these parameters, but the complexity, uncertainty, and additional noise associated with correcting for these factors was deemed to be coun- terproductive as a default protocol at this stage of adop- tion of clinical ASL.
+Types of additional information include ATT, water exchange rates and times between blood and tissue, tissue T1 values, and tissue segmentation.
+Ongoing active research aims to more fully understand the range and effects of these parameters, but the complexity, uncertainty, and additional noise associated with correcting for these factors was deemed to be counterproductive as a default protocol at this stage of adoption of clinical ASL.

 :General kinetic model: